hamzakhan0712/portfolio/README.md

 ## 📋 Overview

-This portfolio website serves as a comprehensive showcase of my skills, projects, and professional journey as a Full-Stack and Blockchain Developer.
+This portfolio website serves as a comprehensive showcase of my skills, projects, and professional journey as a Full-Stack and FullStack Developer.
 Built with modern web technologies, it features a responsive design, smooth animations, and an intuitive user interface.

 ## 📊 Project Architecture